WilliamJudge94/sxdm/docs/intro.rst

 A typical procedure for interacting with microscope frame-sets involves the following parts:

-- Import the raw data
+- Import the raw data (.mda and .tif)
 - Apply corrections and align the images
 - Calculate some metric and create maps of it
 - Visualize the maps, statically or interactively.